St. Mary's NATIONAL CATHOLIC CHURCH

 Bp.
 Tom: The Gospel of the Lord

-All: Praise to you Lord Jesus the Christ
+ALL: Praise to you Lord Jesus Christ.

 Universal Prayer